To complete this tutorial, you must work with a scenario that contains at least the following:

 Now we can proceed to creating a condition that will be used by the Network Optimization experiment.

-Create condition optimizing DC locations
+Create condition optimizing distribution centers locations

 - Navigate to the Assets Constraints table and click Add to create a new table record.